LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/ai-powered-routing.md

 To build a routing policy, brands first set the context by leveraging a combination of different attributes to be used in the routing policy, including:

 * User context, such as consumer names and email address
-* Conversational context, such as agent skills or consumer intent from the LiveEngage platform
+* Conversational context, such as agent skills or consumer intent from the platform
 * Operational context, such as a contact center’s wait time
 * Predefined custom attributes from an external data source, such as a Salesforce CRM database, using [FaaS function](https://knowledge.liveperson.com/developer-tools-liveperson-functions.html), and any custom attribute using Session Store APIs